thomas051083/psd-psw/_pswlf-2020/6-whats-next.md

 <font size="5"><font color="darkorange"><b>Catch up on what you’ve missed!</b></font><br>
 <font size="4">If you didn’t get a chance to attend our PSW learning sessions, don’t miss your chance to catch up them now.
 We have uploaded selected session recordings on LEARN.
-Hop on to the PSW Learning Festival tab on your LEARN app or click here <a href="https://www.learn.gov.sg/dlp/student/coursecollection/213691">here</a> to access them.
+Hop on to the PSW Learning Festival tab on your LEARN app or click here <a href="https://www.learn.gov.sg/dlp/student/coursecollection/213691">here</a> to access them.<br><br>

 <font size="5"><font color="darkorange"><b>Deepen your learning!</b></font><br>
 <font size="4">If you have enjoyed the PSW learning sessions and are keen to explore further, why not visit the <a href="https://www.csc.gov.sg/">CSC